mehrvarz/tremote_plugin_play_stream_cvlc/README.md

 ```
 CGO_ENABLED=1 go build -buildmode=plugin
 ```
 This will create the "play_stream_cvlc.so" binary.
-Copy the binary over to your TremoteHost folder, add a mapping entry like the one shown below to your mapping.txt file and restart the TRemote service.
+Copy the binary over to your Tremote folder, add a mapping entry like the one shown below to your mapping.txt file and restart the TRemote service.
 You can now invoke your plugin functionality via a Bluetooh remote control.

 # Button mapping

-The following entry in "mapping.txt" will bind the radio streaming plugin to a specific remote control button (P1) and hand over the station name and URL (TheJazzGroove.org=http://199.180.75.26:80/stream):
+The following entry in "mapping.txt" will bind the radio streaming plugin to a specific button (P1) and hand over the station name and URL (TheJazzGroove.org=http://199.180.75.26:80/stream):

 ```